YasarArafathAli/balloonjs/README.md

 ## Game Rules

 ### How to Play
-- Type the letters or words displayed on balloons before they disappear
+- Type the letters or words displayed on clouds before they disappear
-- Complete the full text to pop the balloon and score points
+- Complete the full text to clear the cloud and score points
 - Use your keyboard to type - no clicking required!

 ### Difficulty Levels